RootHe-Y/xingyuanhe.github.com/index.md

 ```
 ### Honors & Awards
 ```
-National Scholarship in 2015-2016
+National Scholarship in China, 2016
-Second prize in Sichuan Province of CUMCM Competition Third prize in Sichuan Province of The Chinese Mathematics Competitions Second prize in SCU mathematics Competitions
-Second prize in SCU airplane modeling Competitions
-The first comprehensive Scholarship in 2016-2017
+Second prize in Sichuan Province of CUMCM Competition, 2017 Third prize in Sichuan Province of The Chinese Mathematics Competitions, 2017 Second prize in SCU mathematics Competitions, 2017 Second prize in SCU airplane modeling Competitions, 2017 The first comprehensive Scholarship, 2017
 ```
 ### What I Have Learnt In Computer Science
 ```